Chander Pahar (film): Plot

-Chander Pahar is the story of a young Bengali man's adventures in Africa from 1909-1910.
+Chander Pahar is the story of a young Bengali man's adventures in Africa from 1909 to 1910.
 Shankar Ray Choudhuri is a 20-year-old man, recently completed his First Arts graduation and about to take up a job in a jute mill, a prospect he absolutely loathes.

 He yearns for adventure, wildlands, forests and animals.
 He wants to follow the footsteps of famous explorers like Livingstone, Mungo Park, Marco Polo, all of whom he has read about and idolizes.

 By a stroke of luck, he secures a job as a station master in a desolate station in Uganda Railway through a fellow villager working there and goes to Africa without a second thought.
 One evening Shankar is chased by a man-eating lion and luckily he reaches his cabin and locks the door.
 The next day he asks the head stationmaster to provide him with a Springfield bolt-action rifle and carbolic acid as a day before he encounters another hazard in Africa: the poisonous black mamba.
 He miffs the black mamba with his torchlight.
 The next day he gets these things from another fellow Indian, Tirumal Appa, who is serving the British Army.

 They quickly strike a rapport and Tirumal visits him often.
 One day Tirumal becomes a victim of the same man-eating lion.
 This rages Shankar and he decides to end this peril.
 He poses as bait by pouring blood on himself and scatters meat chunks.
 He tempts the lion out of his cave and eventually shoots him down.

 He rescues and looks after the middle-age Portuguese explorer and gold prospector, Diego Alvarez.
 The encounter with Alavarez influences him deeply.
 Alavarez tells him of his exploits and adventures, how he and his companion Jim Carter had braved deep jungles and mountains of Richtersveld to find the largest diamond mine.
 However, they were thwarted by the legendary Bunyip, a mythical monster who guards the mines and killed Carter.